Set Up a Cluster on Linux Systems#

 Open the

-section:cassandra.yamlclient_encryption_options: enabled: true optional: false keystore: </path/to/node1.keystore> keystore_password: <your_keystore_password> require_client_auth: true truststore: </path/to/cassandra.truststore> truststore_password: <your_truststore_password> protocol: TLS algorithm: SunX509 store_type: JKS cipher_suites: [TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_256_CBC_SHA]
+cassandra.yamlconfiguration file and edit theclient_encryption_optionssection.cassandra.yamlclient_encryption_options: enabled: true optional: false keystore: </path/to/node1.keystore> keystore_password: <keystore_password> require_client_auth: true truststore: </path/to/cassandra.truststore> truststore_password: <truststore_password> protocol: TLS algorithm: SunX509 store_type: JKS cipher_suites: [TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_256_CBC_SHA] -

-- Restart the Cassandra Service on All Nodes:
+Restart the Cassandra service on all nodes.

-sudo service cassandra restart
+sudo service cassandra restart -

-- Check Cassandra Logs: Review the Cassandra logs to ensure there are no errors related to SSL/TLS.
+Review the Cassandra logs to ensure there are no errors related to SSL/TLS.

 tail -n 100 /var/log/cassandra/system.log | grep -iE "error|warning"

-!!!
-Prerequisite: having configured the necessary certificates for encryption (Keystores and Truststores).
+Prerequisite: having configured the necessary certificates for encryption (keystores and truststores).

 -